-The key idea in the CANDIDATE-ELIMINATION algorithm is to output a description of the set of all hypotheses consistent with the training examples observed training examples.
+The Candidate - Elimination algorithm finds all describable hypotheses that are consistent with the observed training examples.
 In order to define this algorithm precisely, we begin with a few basic definitions.
 First, let us say that a hypothesis is consistent with the training examples if it correctly classifies these examples.